 I thought I was ready for my visit to Savannah.

 But I was so wrong.
-There was so much about Savannah, Georgia that I did not know.
+There was so much about Savannah, Georgia, that I did not know.
 Yet!
 I had to read up so much before I could figure out the amount of history, pain, and growth this tiny city had seen.

 Also Read

-13 Rarely-known Facts about Savannah, Georgia
+13 Interesting Facts about Savannah, Georgia

 Savannah has a complex history